 There are other quirks and glitches to be aware of.
 For instance, we recently came across one Taiwanese bank that wouldn’t let EU passport holders use internet banking.

-If you need help sorting out your banking options, are struggling with account opening, or just aren’t sure where to turn, we can help.
+If you need help sorting out your banking options or just aren’t sure where to turn, we can help.